 Modular building systems are prefabricated long term temporary or semi-permanent alternative construction solutions to permanent buildings.
-Industrial manufacturing facilities, warehouses, construction sites, banks, storage buildings, parking garages, security systems and more use modular building systems to provide extra space or shelter.
+Industrial manufacturing facilities, warehouses, construction sites, banks, storage buildings, parking garages, and security systems use modular building systems to provide extra space or shelter.

 Manufacturing and Installation Process of Building Systems